 How can I tell if bread is really whole wheat?

-Color used to be a clue, but no more.
+The color is used to be a clue, but no more.
 Although white bread is white because it’s been bleached, some dark bread has just had caramel coloring added to it.
-Look for whole grain or whole wheat as the first ingredient on the label.
+Look for whole-grain or whole wheat as the first ingredient on the label.
 If any other ingredient is first, put the loaf back and keep looking.
 Look for 100% whole wheat products!

 Eat Whole Grains- Weigh Less